Free CV Builder Reviews & Alternatives

 In the contact information section, enter your:

 And you don’t need to write ‘Curriculum Vitae’ in your header.
-It’s more of an American tradition and let’s be honest, a bit redundant too.
+It’s more of an American tradition and I'll be honest, a bit redundant too.
 Sort of like wearing a t-shirt with the slogan ‘t-shirt’ written on it.

 An academic CV personal statement, or personal profile is like a research paper abstract.
 It’s a short paragraph that sums up your CV and it has to grab the reader’s attention.
 You’ve got to prove your worth for the role in just 3–4 sentences.
 Sounds scary I know, but all you need to do is answer 3 questions.

-And to answer those questions, do this.
+And to answer those questions, do this:

 This section should always be left until last, it’s much easier to summarise your achievements and career when it’s all laid out in front of you.
 And as this can be one of the toughest sections of your academic CV to write, I’ve included two samples to inspire you.